 One must also be very careful with data, we have already seen some controversies surrounding it.
 Many restrictions are being imposed on how and what kind of data can be collected.
 These will only increase in the future, businesses will have to find a way to work with these restrictions.

-10) The launch of 5G
+12) The launch of 5G

-5G networks are expected to launch across the world in 2020 and will open avenues like never before.
-It is poised to offer average downloads speeds of about 1 Gbps.
 With such high download speeds, it will radically change the way we interact on the internet.
 Interactions will be more instantaneous than ever, this will greatly benefit small businesses as they will be able to communicate and get things done much faster.

 5G is also the technology that will support the video-hungry audiences of tomorrow.
 It will also allow new technologies like virtual reality and the Internet of things to take off.
 This would mark the beginning of a super fast and highly connected world.